G-G-Alexandre/G-G-Alexandre/README.md

 - Hi, I’m @G-G-Alexandre
-- I’m interested in ...
-- I’m currently learning ...
-- I’m looking to collaborate on ...
-- You can reach me solo por motivos profesionales
-- ✨ Fun fact: Me gustan los barcos !✨

 <!---
 G-G-Alexandre/G-G-Alexandre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.